aloktech/RESTServiceFrameworkComparison/README.md

 So, we may have to compare Microservice Framework results and see which one performs better.

 The Framework that are used for server side REST services are Jersey and RestEasy.
-And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Proteus, Jooby and Helidon.
+And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Jooby, Helidon, Quarkus and Micronaut.
-For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP, Unirest, Spring and HttpClientJDK 11.
+For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP, Unirest, and Spring.

 **Service Provider**
 - ClientServiceProvider